-Mass schedule to come
+Mass schedule

 One of the most ancient observances in the Christian calendar, this feast commemorates the day when Mary and Joseph brought Jesus to the Temple in Jerusalem to be presented according to Jewish Law.
 We mark this day with a solemn blessing of candles and a procession.
 The presentation of Christ in the Temple forty days after his birth commemorates the entry of the 'True Light' into the world.